-- (d) Whenever the registration card of any registered elector shall have been entirely filled up so that the entries required to be made thereon by this act can no longer be made, the commission shall have prepared and attached to such registration cards in each register a supplemental card.
+(d) Whenever the registration card of any registered elector shall have been entirely filled up so that the entries required to be made thereon, by this act can no longer be made, the commission shall have prepared and attached to such registration cards in each register a supplemental card.
 Each supplemental card shall be printed in a color different from the registration cards.
 It shall have the same serial number as the registration card, followed by the letter "A," "B," et cetera, according to the number of supplemental cards attached to each registration card.
 Each supplemental card shall have space thereon for the entry of the surname of the registered elector, his Christian name or names, the street and number of his residence, the ward and election district in which he resides and to which he may from time to time remove; together with his street address in each such district, and the other data required to be given upon such removal, the date of each election and primary at which the elector votes, and the signature or initials of the election officer who enters the record of voting on the card.
 Each supplemental card shall be attached to the registration card to which it relates, by permanent fasteners, in such a manner that the contents of the registration card may be examined and the entries required by this act may be made on the supplemental card.
-Whenever supplemental cards are attached to the registration card of any elector, the registration card shall be stamped with the words "Supplemental cards attached," together with the date thereof. - Section 38.
-Cancellation of Registration Upon Failure to Vote Within Two Years; Request for Reinstatement.-Within three months after the municipal election held in the year one thousand nine hundred and thirty-nine, and within three months after each general and municipal election thereafter, the registration commission shall cause all of the district registers to be examined, and in the case of each elector who has been registered for a period of at least two years and who is not recorded as having voted at any election or primary within the period of two years immediately preceding the date of said municipal or general election, the commission shall send to such elector by mail, at his address appearing upon his registration card, a notice, setting forth that the records of the commission indicate that he has not voted within a period of two years and that his registration will be cancelled at the expiration of ten days from the date of mailing such notice unless he shall, within that period, file with the commission, either personally or by mail, a written request for reinstatement of his registration, setting forth his place of residence, and signed by him.
-At the expiration of the time specified in the notice, the commission shall cancel the registration of such elector unless he has filed with the commission a signed request for reinstatement of his registration as above provided.
-The cancellation of the registration of any such elector for failure to vote within a period of two years shall not affect the right of any such elector to subsequently reregister by personal application to the commission, or a commissioner, or a registrar or a clerk, in the manner provided by this act.
+Whenever supplemental cards are attached to the registration card of any elector, the registration card shall be stamped with the words "Supplemental cards attached," together with the date thereof.